dmiller15/stranger-project/de_analysis/README.md

 * Count files, downloaded from the Bionimbus objectstore `gdc-mrna-counts` bucket
 * Phenotype files, downloaded from the Bionimbus objectstore `tcga` bucket

+# Steps of the wrapper script

+The `wrapper.sh` script generates input files necessary to run the DE analysis.
+The cancer type to perform the DE analysis on is also specified here.

+This script can be easily modified to loop over all available cancer types.

-## Step 0: Edit the variables.R file
+## Step 0: The variables.R file

-This file will be imported in steps 2-4 to easily allow the user to change which cancer type is tested and the location of input and output files.
+This file will be imported in steps 2-4 to define file and directory R variables based on the cancer type defined in the `wrapper.sh` file.

 ## Step 1: Match available phenotypes with count data